 Given that there are few quality studies investigated the effect of simple vs. exchange transfusion in patients with sickle cell disease, this program will summarize the current data and expert opinion on the use of each treatment modality.
 Key considerations that physicians should be aware of when choosing between treatment options as well as challenges in pediatric patients will also be addressed.
 Lastly, novel therapies in the treatment of sickle cell disease, including cellular therapies, will be discussed.

 After participating in this educational activity, participants should be able to:

-AABB estimates both the live and on-demand version of this eCast each to be eligible for 1.5 continuing education credits/contact hours for Physicians, California Nurse, California Lab Personnel, Florida Lab Personnel and General Participation credit.
-The final number of credit(s) and credit types awarded for this program (live or on-demand) will be determined by the program duration.
+AABB designates both the live and on-demand version of this eCast each to be eligible for 1.5 continuing education credits/contact hours for Physicians, California Nurse, California Lab Personnel, Florida Lab Personnel and General Participation credit.
+The final number of credit(s) and credit types awarded for this program (live or on-demand) was determined by the program duration.
 For more information on each credit type please visit our Continuing Education Credits webpage.

 Disclosures for the planners of this event can be found here.
 Disclosures for the program faculty are provided at the beginning of the program.